Boosting New Physics Searches in $t\bar{t}Z$ and $tZj$ Production with Angular Moments: Theoretical Framework

 where the weighted normalization is defined as

 In this definition, $\sigma$ can represent any differential cross-section that is independent of the lepton kinematics.

+The properties of these angular coefficients can provide valuable insights into physics.
+Among them, the three coefficients $A_{5-7}$ display direct proportionality to the relative complex phases of the scattering amplitudes~\cite{Goncalves:2018fvn,Aguilar-Saavedra:2017zkn}.
+Consequently, when these coefficients are linked with reduced strong phase contributions arising from loop processes, they become particularly sensitive to genuine CP-violation effects.
+Furthermore, the the coefficients $A_{3,4,7}$ are proportional to the polarization analyzer $\eta_\ell = \left( (g_L^\ell)^2-(g_R^\ell)^2 \right)/\left((g_L^{\ell})^2+(g_R^{\ell})^2\right) \approx 0.14$~\cite{Aguilar-Saavedra:2017zkn}.
+The inherently small value of $\eta_\ell$ naturally accounts for the depleted magnitude in the coefficients $A_{3,4,7}$.
+Nevertheless, we take a comprehensive approach and numerically calculate all the $A_i$ coefficients in our study.

 In Table~\ref{tab:ang-mom}, we present the angular coefficients $A_i$ at LO and NLO QCD.
 We observe that the angular distributions for the leptons are controlled by two leading terms, namely $A_0$ and $A_2$.
 The higher order corrections display relevant dependencies with the $Z$ boson transverse momentum, see Fig.~\ref{fig:a02SM}.
 The other angular coefficients result in sub-leading effects.
-In particular, the coefficients $A_{5-7}$ are zero at leading order.
-They are associated with the imaginary part of the amplitude, resulting in depleted contributions in the SM.